 There’s a wide range of boutiques, galleries, and specialty shops.
 They sell everything from handmade crafts to high-end clothing and jewelry!
 You’ll find unique souvenirs, gifts, and treasures at every turn, making it the perfect place to pick up something special to remember your trip to St. Augustine.

 When it’s time to refuel, St. George Street has no shortage of dining options.
-From casual cafes and bakeries to upscale restaurants and wine bars, you’ll find something to satisfy every craving.
 Be sure to try some of the local specialties, like the Minorcan-style datil pepper sauce, fresh seafood, and classic Southern comfort food.

 St. Augustine Distillery